Use Ping to determine MTU Packet size

+Use ping to determine MTU packet size.
+The Maximum Transmission Unit that a router allows without packet fragmentation.
 The Maximum Transmission Unit describes the maximum packet size of a protocol in the network layer of the OSI model, which can be transmitted in networks without fragmenting the frames in the data link layer.
 This packet size fits into the payload of the data link layer protocol.

 How to check optimal MTU size for Routers

-To check the MTU of a path, you have to pass the parameter -f to ping to set the “don’t fragment bit (DF-Bit-Set)” for the ICMP test packets in the IPv4 header, only then you will receive a message if the MTU is exceeded.
+To check the MTU of a path, you have to pass the parameter -f to ping to set the “don’t fragment bit (DF-Bit-Set)” for the ICMP test packet in the IPv4 header, only then you will receive a message if the MTU is exceeded.

-The ICMP Package and MTU size
+The ICMP Packet and MTU size

 The parameter -f specifies that the packages are not fragmented.

 The size of the send buffer is specified with -l.

 C:\> ping -4 -f 126.96.36.199 -l 1473 Pinging 188.8.131.52 with 1473 bytes of data: Packet needs to be fragmented but DF set.
 Packet needs to be fragmented but DF set.
 Packet needs to be fragmented but DF set.
 Packet needs to be fragmented but DF set.
 Ping statistics for 184.108.40.206: Packets: Sent = 4, Received = 0, Lost = 4 (100% loss),

 As the above results show, the packets should be fragmented.
 If the -f parameter were omitted, the ping would respond with fragmentation, which we don’t want.